top of page

 Contact Us for Spay and Neuter

-At our clinic, the needs of your pet are paramount.
-We go out of our way to ensure their comfort and carry out every procedure with care.
-We are a full-service pet clinic and can take care of most of your pet's health requirements.
+At our clinic, your pet's needs are paramount.
+We go out of our way to ensure their comfort and carefully perform every procedure.
+We are a full-service pet clinic that can handle most of your pet's health requirements.

 Please contact us to learn more about our spaying and neutering services in East Danforth.